kantord/LibreLingo/README.md

 Note: You are always encouraged to release the courses under a free license.

 #### are you a wordsmith?
-Translate the LibreLingo UI(LLUI) to make it more accessiable, you can start [here](https://poeditor.com/join/project?hash=jKiKfen2Ye).
+Translate the LibreLingo UI(LLUI) to make it more accessible, you can start [here](https://poeditor.com/join/project?hash=jKiKfen2Ye).

 ### Attributions
 #### Mascot